World Trade Center site: Exclusive ZIP Code

-The World Trade Center site used the ZIP code 10048 before the September 11 attacks, and there were eight letter carriers assigned to the buildings to deliver mail to the buildings' tenants.
+The World Trade Center site used the ZIP Code 10048 before the September 11 attacks, and there were eight letter carriers assigned to the buildings to deliver mail to the buildings' tenants.
 All of the Postal Service employees survived the attacks.
 In the months following the attacks, over 80,000 pieces of mail continued to arrive each day addressed to the World Trade Center, including some items loosely addressed to such recipients as "The Search Dogs" or "The Rescuers".
 By 2003, 3,600 items of mail per day were still being sent to 10048.
 These items were processed at the James A. Farley General Post Office, the main facility for New York City, located across from Penn Station in Midtown Manhattan.
 Mail there was held for pick-up by messenger, forwarded to the intended recipient, returned to its sender, or destroyed.

 Following the attacks, the United States Postal Service provided free mail-forwarding service to the WTC's former occupants for three years, rather than the usual one-year period.
 By the end of 2006, the number of items sent to 10048 had decreased to around 300 items daily, mostly sent from businesses and organizations that had not yet updated their bulk mailing lists.

-The 90 Church Street Station Post Office building is located adjacent to the new World Trade Center and the PATH station, and serves the ZIP code of 10007, which is assigned to the surrounding Tribeca neighborhood.
-The new World Trade Center does not use the ZIP code 10048; rather, it has been integrated within the existing 10007 ZIP code.
-The 10048 ZIP code was used again after the attacks for a pictorial cancellation commemorating the anniversary of the attacks.
+The 90 Church Street Station Post Office building is located adjacent to the new World Trade Center and the PATH station, and serves the ZIP Code of 10007, which is assigned to the surrounding Tribeca neighborhood.
+The new World Trade Center does not use the ZIP Code 10048; rather, it has been integrated within the existing 10007 ZIP Code.
+After the attacks, the 10048 ZIP Code was reused for a pictorial cancellation commemorating the anniversary of the attacks.